 If you're familiar with the Duggars, then you're no doubt aware that the Counting On clan is a lightning rod for controversy.

-The Arkansas family is as well-known for its strict religious beliefs, as In Touch notes, as for the massive size of the brood.
+Jim Bob and Michelle are almost as well-known for their ultra-strict religious beliefs as for the massive size of their brood.

 However, you may not be familiar with the specifics of the Duggars' controversial belief system.